What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-\begin{proof} See Appendix~\ref{pflemdebias}. \end{proof} Thus as along as $H(w)$ is getting more concentrated in wave number (e.g. $H(w)\rightarrow \delta(w)$), this is asymptotically in $|B|$ an unbiased estimator of $f(w)$.
-Using the signed measure DFT of~\eqref{signed} to study $X$ is more convenient, as this lets us avoid the contribution that affects the low wave numbers.
+\end{Lemma} \begin{proof} See Appendix~\ref{pflemdebias}. \end{proof} Thus as long as $H(\freq)$ is getting more concentrated in wavenumber (e.g. $H(\freq)\rightarrow \delta(\freq)$), this is asymptotically in $|B|$ an unbiased estimator of $f(\freq)$.
+Using the signed measure DFT of~\eqref{signed} to study $X$ is more convenient, as this lets us avoid the contribution that affects the low wavenumbers.